 Symptoms and Signs of Fascioliasis

 Chronic infection may be asymptomatic or lead to intermittent abdominal pain, cholelithiasis Cholelithiasis Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
-In developed countries, about 10% of adults and 20% of people > 65 years have gallstones.
-Gallstones tend... read more , cholangitis, obstructive jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
+Gallstones tend to be asymptomatic.
+The most common symptom is biliary colic; gallstones do not cause dyspepsia... read more , cholangitis, obstructive jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
 Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more , or pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
 Acute pancreatitis is inflammation that resolves both clinically and histologically.
 Chronic pancreatitis is characterized by histologic... read more .

 Heavy infection can cause sclerosing cholangitis Primary Sclerosing Cholangitis (PSC) Primary sclerosing cholangitis (PSC) is patchy inflammation, fibrosis, and strictures of the bile ducts that has no known cause.
-However, 80% of patients also have inflammatory bowel disease... read more and biliary cirrhosis.
+However, 80% of patients with PSC also have inflammatory bowel... read more and biliary cirrhosis.
 Ectopic lesions may occur in the intestinal wall, lungs, or other organs.

 Diagnosis of Fascioliasis